The last death eaters

 -Do you want me to bring that book back, now, then. »

 -No, no. By all means.
 I’ve been wanting to look into that book for ages.
 I’m not the one who took the risks.
-And what if I don’t want to hand it back at all? » he added playfully.
-She shoved him gently.
+And what if I don’t want to hand it back at all? » She shoved him gently.

 -I don’t think so.
 You’re not doing this to me. »